aarzuc/aarzuc/README.md

 ## Hi there!
-My name is Aarzu Choudhary and I am a second-year at Northeastern University. 👋
+My name is Aarzu Choudhary and I am a third-year at Northeastern University. 👋
 ## About Me 🌟
 ### I’m passionate about using data to uncover meaningful insights and drive impactful solutions.
 My projects focus on leveraging data to address real-world challenges and explore innovative approaches.
 Particularly excited about the intersection of sustainability, AI, and fashion, and how these areas can work together to shape a more sustainable future. 🌍
 ### Looking to connect or collaborate?
 Send me a message via linkedin or at choudhary.aar@northeastern.edu 💬